mearashadowfax/OpenStove/src/content/recipes/chicken-tagine.md

       - quantity: "3"
         name: "tablespoons olive oil, divided"
       - quantity: "1"
         name: "large onion, finely chopped"
       - quantity: "3"
         name: "garlic cloves, minced"
       - quantity: "1"
         name: "cup chicken stock"
       - quantity: "1/2"
         name: "cup Kalamata olives, pitted"
       - quantity: "1/2"
         name: "cup cracked green olives, pitted"
       - quantity: "1/4"
         name: "cup preserved lemon peel, thinly sliced"
       - quantity: ""
         name: "Fresh cilantro or parsley, chopped (for garnish)"

+recipeNotes:
-recipeNotes: [
+  [
     "Marinating Time: For deeper flavors, marinate the chicken overnight in the refrigerator with the spices, garlic, and a bit of olive oil.", "If you have a traditional tagine pot, use it to cook the dish.
-Otherwise, a heavy-bottomed pot or Dutch oven will work just fine.", "This dish is traditionally served with couscous, but it can also be enjoyed with bread or rice.", "Preserved Lemons: If you can’t find preserved lemons, use fresh lemon zest and a little extra salt as a substitute.", "Be careful with salt as olives and preserved lemons are already salty.", "Chicken tagine can be made ahead of time; in fact, it tastes even better the next day as the flavors meld."
+Otherwise, a heavy-bottomed pot or Dutch oven will work just fine.", "This dish is traditionally served with couscous, but it can also be enjoyed with bread or rice.", "Preserved Lemons: If you can’t find preserved lemons, use fresh lemon zest and a little extra salt as a substitute.", "Be careful with salt as olives and preserved lemons are already salty.", "Chicken tagine can be made ahead of time; in fact, it tastes even better the next day as the flavors meld.", ]
-]

 tags: ["main", "chicken", "moroccan"]